alcash55/Little-Town/README.md

-# lt-event-app
+# Little Town Website

-Little Town OSRS event app for creating events with variety of different type of games.
+Website built for the members of the Little Town clan in [Old School Runescape](https://oldschool.runescape.com/) for bingos and other clan activites.

+Built by Cash & Leipuri